What Causes Bad Breath

-Over the counter mouthwashes are generally ineffective for the treatment of bad breath.
+Over the counter, mouthwashes are generally ineffective for the treatment of bad breath.
 If your bad breath persists even after good oral hygiene, there are special products your dentist may prescribe, including Zytex, which is a combination of zinc chloride, thymol and eucalyptus oil that neutralizes the sulfur compounds and helps kills the bacteria that causes them.
 In addition, a special antimicrobial mouth rinse may be prescribed.
-An example is chlorhexidine, but be careful not to use it for more than a few months as it can temporary stain your teeth.
-A professional dental cleaning is typically needed to remove the discoloration from tooth surfaces.
+An example is chlorhexidine, but be careful not to use it for more than a few months as it can temporarily stain your teeth.
+Professional dental cleaning is typically needed to remove the discoloration from tooth surfaces.
 This prescription mouthwash compound itself has a bad taste.
-It tends to temporary alter the sense of taste.
+It tends to temporarily alter the sense of taste.

-Studies suggest that formulations that combine 0.12% chlorhexidine and 0.05% cetylpiridinium chloride achieved the best results for the treatment of bad breath.
+Studies suggest that formulations that combine 0.12% chlorhexidine and 0.05% cetyl pyridinium chloride achieved the best results in the treatment of bad breath.

 Some over the counter antiseptic mouth rinses have been accepted by the American Dental Association for their breath freshening properties and therapeutic benefits in reducing plaque and gingivitis.
 Instead of simply masking breath odor, these products have been demonstrated to help kill the germs that cause bad breath.
 Ask your dentist about trying some of these products.

 Despite whatever advertising you see, you can't expect any type of mouthwash to be an effective cure just on its own.